BestTimesToVisit.com Logo

 When is the absolute best time to visit Shenzhen to enjoy the outdoors without melting or freezing?

-Beyond the popular theme parks, what are some 'must-see' local spots that offer a real feel for Shenzhen?
+Beyond the popular theme parks, what are some unique Shenzhen experiences you'd recommend?

 What's the deal with payment in Shenzhen?
-Can I rely on my credit cards, or should I be carrying a lot of cash?
+Should I rely solely on my credit card?

 Shenzhen is a very modern and international city, so you won't encounter many strict customs.
-However, it's always appreciated to show respect.
-When dining, wait for elders or hosts to start eating first, and don't be afraid to try a bit of everything offered.
-Also, while bargaining is common in markets, it's less so in established shops and restaurants, so gauge the situation.
+However, it's always appreciated to be mindful of noise levels in public spaces, especially on public transport.
+Also, while bargaining is common in markets, it's less so in established shops, so gauge the situation before you start negotiating prices.

 What is the cheapest month to visit Shenzhen, China?